Understanding the Differences Between Pipe Relining and Pipe Replacement

 Key Takeaways

-- Pipe relining is a cost-effective and speedy method to repair damaged pipelines.
+- Relining pipelines is a cost-effective and speedy method to repair damaged pipelines.

-- Relining pipe is time-efficient and cost-effective, and will last up to 50 years.
+- Relining pipelines is time-efficient, cost-effective, and will last for up to 50 years.

 - A technician cleans the pipeline with high-pressure jetting or mechanical cleaning.